-As Ontario municipalities accelerate Complete Streets and Vision Zero implementation, two of the province’s largest transit agencies—York Region Transit and Metrolinx—faced persistent surface infrastructure challenges in critical corridors:
+As Ontario municipalities accelerate Complete Streets and Vision Zero implementation, two of the province’s transit agencies — York Region and the Waterloo Transit Corridors faced historical surface infrastructure challenges in critical corridors:

 Inconsistent markings at transit stations and intersections